cameyer260/docuquery/README-dev.md

 ### Remember
 - The about and terms and conditions pages are not a finished product yet and will change throughout the entire development phase
+- Any time you add a new provider you need to update the account page to include it correctly

 ### Next Steps
 1. Implement uploading/digesting files with all necessary api routes (chunk pdf file up, then send to pinecone to be embedded and stored)